- Harmony Bridge

 Downtown Revitalization Program

 Bixby’s Downtown Streetscape Project is the first project funded from the Bixby Vision sales tax extension to fund Downtown River Corridor Revitalization efforts.
 Bids were received on December 19th, 2018 for the project.
 The bid was awarded to the lowest and best bid.
 However, the company that was awarded notified the City they were unable to execute the project.
 At the February 25, 2019 City Council meeting Bixby City Council authorized that new bids be requested for the project.
 The project was awarded to Paragon on March 25th.
-The 365-day contract began on May 20th, with work started on May 28th.
+The 365-day contract began on May 20th, with work started in June of 2019.

 Completion of the Haikey Creek Flood Mitigation Project to raise the road to meet the elevation of the Haikey Creek levee.